multiversx/mx-docs/docs/developers/tutorials/crowdfunding-p2.md

 ```

 Make sure to add it outside the contract trait.
 Don't forget to add the import for the derive types.
-This can be place on top off the file next to the other import.
+This can be place on top of the file next to the other import.

 ```rust
 multiversx_sc::derive_imports!();